scaleup-ai/appworks-demo/docs/behaviors/persistent-sessions.behavior.md

 ## High-level overview

-- User checks a "Keep me signed in" UI control in the SPA before starting an OAuth flow (Google / Xero).
+- User checks a "Keep me signed in" UI control in the SPA before starting an OAuth flow (Xero only).
+Google refresh-token persistence is always handled server-side and is not controlled by the SPA "Keep me signed in" checkbox.
-- The SPA sends the OAuth-start request with credentials included and with a header to request persistence (X-Remember-Me: 1).
+- The SPA sends the OAuth-start request with credentials included when it expects the server to set cookies.
+For Xero the SPA may request the "remember me" behavior by sending `X-Remember-Me: 1`.
+For Google the SPA requests server-side persistence of the Google refresh token via a Google-specific header: `X-Google-Persist: 1` — Google tokens are stored in the `google_tokens` table and are independent of the `remember_token` cookie flow.
 - The server generates a cryptographically-random raw token, stores only its SHA-256 hash in the `remember_tokens` table, and sets an httpOnly cookie named `remember_token` containing the raw token.
 - On subsequent requests the Fastify plugin inspects the cookie, validates the hash in the database, decorates the request with the remembered user id, and performs a sliding-window extension (extend expiry by 60 days on use).
 - A daily cron job deletes expired tokens from the DB.